 <a href="http://www.flickr.com/photos/55267995@N04/7743284226/">P1060929</a> by

-This vast and still expanding museum is a moving and well-executed examination of World War II events and its aftermath.
-Seminal moments are re-created through vintage propaganda posters, radio and film clips from the period; more than 7,500 oral histories of the military personnel involved; a number of short documentary films; and collections of weapons, personal items, and other artifacts from the war.
-Highlights of the museum include "Final Mission: The USS Tang Experience," which re-creates the experience of being in an immersive submarine, and the 4-D theater experience (across the street from the main exhibits) called "Beyond All Boundaries" produced and narrated by Tom Hanks.
-(Buy timed tickets in advance for the "Final Mission" and "Beyond All Boundaries," as there is limited availability.)
-Other popular exhibits are the replicas of the Higgins boat troop landing craft, which was invented and manufactured in New Orleans by Andrew Jackson Higgins during WWII, and the U.S.
+This vast and still-expanding museum is a moving and well-executed examination of World War II events and its aftermath.
+Seminal moments are re-created through vintage propaganda from the period, including posters, radio, and film clips; more than 7,500 oral histories of the military personnel involved; a number of short documentary films; and collections of weapons, personal items, and other artifacts from the war.
+Highlights of the museum include "Final Mission: The USSTang Experience," which re-creates the experience of being in a submarine, and the 4-D theater experience (across the street from the main exhibits) called "Beyond All Boundaries," produced and narrated by Tom Hanks.
+(Buy timed-entry tickets in advance for the "Final Mission" and "Beyond All Boundaries," as there is limited availability.)
+Other popular exhibits are the replicas of the Higgins boat troop landing craft, which was invented and manufactured in New Orleans by Andrew Jackson Higgins during WWII, and

-Freedom Pavilion: The Boeing Center, which honors all service branches and includes a restored Boeing B-17.
+the U.S. Freedom Pavilion: The Boeing Center, which honors all service branches and includes a restored Boeing B-17.
 This latter is the third of five new pavilions proposed for the expanded campus, due to be completed in 2016.
-The Stage Door Canteen features WWII-era entertainment and an adjoining restaurant serving the food of celebrity-chef John Besh.
-Check the website for updates on the expansion and a list of current movies, lectures, events, and programs.
+The Stage Door Canteen features WWII-era entertainment, and an adjoining restaurant serving the food of celebrity-chef John Besh.
+Check the website for updates on the expansion and current offerings.